 As beauty editors, we get bombarded with a ton of new products every day (we know—tough life).
 Reviewed is a series where we report on some of the best products we’ve tried.
 Whether it’s a drugstore lipstick that lasted all day or a hand cream that saved us this winter, you’ll find all of our favorites in this column.
 Enjoy!

 Retinol.
 The anti-aging skincare ingredient with a tale as old as time.
 Well, not exactly as old as time, but it's been around for a while.
-In fact, the first study using retinoic acid to treat acne was published in 1943, and then in 1983, researchers began using retinoic acid to manage skin’s aging.
-Since then, dermatologists have been recommending it for patients in search of both its breakout-clearing and wrinkle-reducing benefits.
+The first study using retinoic acid to treat acne was published in 1943, and then in 1983, researchers began using retinoic acid to manage skin’s aging.
+Since then, dermatologists have been recommending it to patients in search of both its breakout-clearing and wrinkle-reducing benefits.
 Shani Darden's Texture Reform Gentle Resurfacing Serum is one of the retinol products I decided to give a chance to, for a few different reasons.
 Keep reading for my honest review of the serum that changed my views on retinol.

 Retinol is a vitamin A derivative that works to stimulate the metabolism of skin cells and encourage collagen production.
 According to celebrity esthetician Renée Rouleau, it can be absorbed within the skin and, when combined with certain enzymes, is converted into tretinoin (the acid form of vitamin A, also known as retinoic acid).
 So here's the gist: Using a well-formulated and stable product with retinol will visibly reduce the appearance of sun damage, brown spots, lines, wrinkles, and large pores.

 In the end, I think I'll probably cool it with the double-acid regimen.
-Perhaps I'll only do it when I really want to look especially glowy.
-The thing is, I don't know what compounding acids is doing to my skin in the long term, even if it does look good right now.
+Perhaps I'll only do it when I want to look especially glowy.
+I don't know what compounding the acids will do to my skin long-term, even if it does look good right now.
 Nazarian puts it plainly, "I think every skin is different.
 You’re certainly doing a regimen that’s high risk for irritation, but if your skin is happy, who can argue with that?
 Listen to what your skin is trying to tell you: If it’s itchy and red, decrease how often you’re using it.
 If not, do your thing."